 - a.
 Requirements for multifamily buildings greater than 3 stories are based on the surface type outlined in ASHRAE 90.1-2007 Appendix G, prescriptive envelope requirements from Table 5.5, and detailed surface descriptions from ASHRAE 90.1-2007 Appendix A. For example, the roof in the baseline shall be modeled as insulated entirely above deck, with continuous insulation R-value from Table 5.5 for the appropriate climate zone.
 Walls above grade shall have steel framing 16" OC, stucco R-0.08 (exterior layer), 0.625" gypsum board R-0.56, cavity and/or continuous insulation from Table 5.5 for the appropriate climate zone and accounting for the thermal bridging, and 0.625" gypsum board R-0.56 (interior layer).
-When using Table 5.5, use Appendix B to ASHRAE 90.1-2007 to determine climate zone. - b.
+When using Table 5.5, use Building Envelope Climate Criteria are covered in Appendix B to ASHRAE 90.1-2007 to determine climate zone. - a.b.
 Requirements for multifamily buildings 3 stories and less are based on the wood-framed building requirements from Table 5.5 and detailed surface descriptions from ASHRAE 90.1-2007 Appendix A. For example, the baseline shall be modeled with an attic and not insulated entirely above deck, with U-factor from Table 5.5 for the appropriate climate zone.
 Walls above grade shall have wood framing 16" OC, stucco R-0.08 (exterior layer), 0.625" gypsum board R-0.56, cavity and/or continuous insulation from Table 5.5 for the appropriate climate zone and accounting for the thermal bridging, and 0.625" gypsum board R-0.56 (interior layer).
-When using Table 5.5, use Appendix B to ASHRAE 90.1-2007 to determine climate zone. - c.
+When using Table 5.5, use Appendix B to ASHRAE 90.1-2007 to determine climate zone. - b.c.
 'Residential' envelope requirements apply only to dwelling units.
-Examples of spaces that are considered 'nonresidential' for the purpose of envelope requirements include common space such as corridors, stairwells, and lobbies, and commercial spaces being included in the energy model. - d.
+Examples of spaces that are considered 'nonresidential' for the purpose of envelope requirements include common space such as corridors, stairwells, and lobbies, and commercial spaces being included in the energy model. - e.d.
 Per ASHRAE 90.1-2007 Section 5.5.2, if a building contains any semiheated or unconditioned space, then the semi-exterior building envelope of the Baseline Building Design shall comply with the requirements for 'Semiheated' space in Tables 5.5.
 For more information on space types and envelope definitions, see definition of 'space' and Figure 5-5 in ASHRAE 90.1-2007, or 5-C of the 90.1-2007 User's Manual.
-For example, for the purpose of identifying exterior envelope requirements, indirectly conditioned basements and non-vented crawlspaces with insulated walls, rather than ceilings, generally will still be considered 'conditioned space' and therefore the 'nonresidential' requirements apply. - e.
-The surface properties for existing buildings that undergo major renovations shall reflect existing conditions prior to any revisions that are part of the scope of work being evaluated, per Table G3.1 Section 5(f) of Appendix G. This requirement applies to the thermal properties and areas of the different envelope components.
-For example, if window area was changed as part of the renovation, the pre-retrofit window area shall be modeled in the baseline, and post-retrofit window area shall be modeled in the Proposed Design.
-This requirement does not apply to envelope air-tightness the same air leakage must be modeled in the baseline and proposed models.
-Note: Projects using ASHRAE 90.1-2016 Appendix G are permitted to model credit for measured infiltration rates that are lower than mandatory program requirements.
-ASHRAE 90.1-2016 Appendix G can also be used to demonstrate a Performance Target above ASHRAE 90.1-2007 (or 2010).
+For example, for the purpose of identifying exterior envelope requirements, indirectly conditioned basements and non-vented crawlspaces with insulated walls, rather than ceilings, generally will still be considered 'conditioned space' and therefore the 'nonresidential' requirements apply.